 - Photos: Spacecraft

 And when the sun sets on long summer days, this lake home’s expansive layout ensures the fun is far from over.
-The home’s walk-out basement level is designed for entertaining—a must-have for the clients, who host guests year-round.
+The custom home’s walk-out basement level is designed for entertaining—a must-have for the clients, who host guests year-round.

 Wayzata Bay Coastal’s walk-out basement level (above) is built for entertaining, with a full bar, movie room, gaming tables, and a number of additional living areas designed around the homeowners’ hobbies and interests.
 The tiered outdoor living areas (below) follow the contours of the site, providing multiple lake viewpoints.
 The extensive space, accessible from the home’s main and lower levels, includes a pool, hot tub, firepit, seating areas, and a covered outdoor kitchen.